Nicolas Collins

-Nicolas Collins (born March 26, 1954 in New York City) is a composer of mostly electronic music, a sound artist and writer.
+Nicolas Collins (born March 26, 1954, in New York City) is a composer of mostly electronic music, a sound artist and writer.
 He received his BA and MA from Wesleyan University, and his PhD from the University of East Anglia.
 Upon graduating from Wesleyan, he was a Watson Fellow.

 Biography

 In the 1980s Collins was "a pioneer in the use of microcomputers in live performance, and has made extensive use of 'home-made' electronic circuitry, radio, found sound material, and transformed musical instruments."
 Trained in the experimental compositional tradition of Alvin Lucier, David Behrman, and David Tudor, all of whom he worked with closely, Collins also immersed himself in the New York Improvised Music scene of the 1980s.
 Using home-built instruments that combined circuitry, simple computers and traditional instruments such as trombones and slide guitars, he collaborated and performed with Tom Cora, Shelley Hirsch, Christian Marclay, Zeena Parkins, John Zorn and others.
 Collins's compositions frequently ask performers to respond to unpredictable musical cues, as in Devil's Music (1985), in which the performer DJs with snippets of live scanning radio, or Still Lives (1993), in which a solo trumpet player improvises against a skipping CD of Renaissance brass music.
-More recent works include In Memoriam Michel Waiswicz(2008), in which a birthday candle 'plays' a light-sensitive circuit until it burns down; and Speak, Memory(2016) in which the digital data of photographic images is played as sound in a room, where it is allowed to decay, and the decay is reflected in the photograph, which changes and eventually disappears as sound fades to silence.
+More recent works include In Memoriam Michel Waiswicz (2008), in which a birthday candle 'plays' a light-sensitive circuit until it burns down; and Speak, Memory (2016) in which the digital data of photographic images is played as sound in a room, where it is allowed to decay, and the decay is reflected in the photograph, which changes and eventually disappears as sound fades to silence.

 As a studio artist at PS1 in 1983-84, Collins exhibited sound sculptures of 'backwards guitars'—found instruments modified so the pick-ups resonated the guitar strings with live radio signals.
-Subsequent installation projects at Musée Malraux (Le Havre), Gemeente Museum Hague (den Haag), ZKM (Karlsruhe); and the Sonambiente sound art festival (Berlin), featured performing devices such a model train that 'plays'a long amplified wire, as well as multi-channel video works.
+Subsequent installation projects at Musée Malraux (Le Havre), Gemeentemuseum of the Hague (now named the Kunstmuseum), ZKM (Karlsruhe); and the Sonambiente sound art festival (Berlin), featured performing devices such a model train that 'plays'a long amplified wire, as well as multi-channel video works.

 Collins' musical compositions have been presented at venues around the world, ranging from CBGB to the Concertgebouw.